Giving people opportunities to have a say on Adult Social Care

-Living Options Devon provide the Devon Engagement Service as holders of the local engagement contract jointly commissioned by Devon County Council, and the Devon Clinical Commissioning Group (CCG).
-Living Options are required to maintain a network of organisations and individuals who can give us insight into the lived experience of receiving adult social care, including people with characteristics protected by the Equality Act 2010.
+Living Options Devon hold a contract with DCC and NHS Devon to help us listen to the people we support.
+Living Options are required to maintain a network of organisations and individuals who can share their lived experience of receiving adult social care, including people with characteristics protected by the Equality Act 2010.

-We commission Healthwatch Devon as the statutory health and social care consumer organisation for the Devon County Council local authority area.
+Also we commission Healthwatch Devon as the statutory health and social care consumer voice organisation for the Devon County Council area.

 Find out more about Living Options Devon and Healthwatch Devon below: